Jean-Pierre Leburton: Recent Advances in Wide-Bandgap Semiconductors and High-Power Electronics (2020s)

 In his most recent work, Leburton has focused on wide-bandgap semiconductors, particularly diamond and cubic GaN (c-GaN), for applications in green LEDs, high-frequency transistors, and power electronics.
 In a 2023 study with Jaekwon Lee and Can Bayram, he investigated high-field transport dynamics in these materials, showing how non-randomizing polar optical phonon (POP) scattering in c-GaN enables electron cooling, resulting in higher peak drift velocities compared to diamond.

 He also co-authored of a new software for the simulation and optimization of wide band-gap cubic nitride QW devices which is auspicious of its future utilizations in high-efficiency droop green and blue LEDs.
 These findings provide new insight into material behavior under extreme conditions and inform the design of next-generation optoelectronic devices.

 Recognition

 Across his career, Leburton has developed full-band Monte Carlo transport models, multi-subband simulations, and quantum many-body frameworks that have shaped our understanding of quantum transport, carrier mobility, and device scaling.
 He has also contributed theoretical models for quantum fountain lasers, quantum cascade lasers, and vertical tunneling FETs, collaborating with leading institutions in the US, Canada, Brazil, Europe, and Asia.

+In 2025, Jean‑Pierre Leburton was named a Fellow of the National Academy of Inventors (NAI), recognizing his distinguished contributions to nanotechnology and semiconductor research.
+He was among 169 U.S. and 16 international inventors selected to the 2025 class of NAI Fellows a group honored for their innovation and impact in translating research into patented technologies that benefit society, and he will be formally inducted at the NAI's annual conference in June 2026 in Los Angeles.